 Individuals must also be trained on BSL-2 operating procedures specific to the lab they are working in.

-Personnel working with human or non-human primate source materials, including blood, blood components, tissue, bodily fluids, cells or cell lines must complete Bloodborne Pathogens Training through UNHCEMS®(link is external), or request in-person training given by the BSO.
+Personnel working with human or non-human primate source materials, including blood, blood components, tissue, bodily fluids, cells or cell lines must complete Bloodborne Pathogens Training through UNHCEMS®, or request in-person training given by the BSO.

 *This training must be repeated annually (annual refresher).